 Improved genital hygiene

-It is well known that microorganisms accumulate under the foreskin which fosters inflammation which can lead to conditions such as balanitis/balanoposthitis (inflammation of the head of the penis).
+It is well known that microorganisms accumulate under the foreskin which fosters inflammation and can lead to conditions such as balanitis/balanoposthitis (inflammation of the head of the penis).
 The incidence of balanitis is more than twice as high as those who are uncircumcised (source – Article).
 Smegma, which is a cheesy like secretion, can also accumulate under the foreskin combining with bacteria to produce an offensive odour.

 Reduced risk of urinary tract and bladder infections